 Tree Maintenance

 Taking care of trees is not hard.
-You need to water them when they are new.
+It would be best if you watered them when they are new.
 Check for pests and diseases that can hurt the tree as they grow.
 Trees also need trimming from time to time.

 This helps them grow in the right way and stay healthy.
 Do not cut too many branches at once, as it can harm the tree.
 Ensuring your trees get what they need will help them live long lives.